-By Rob Weatherhead, Recruitment Manager - Contract
+By Rob Weatherhead, Sales Manager

 You’re a Hiring Manager who wants to minimise disruption to business and projects during the recruitment process, but how?
 This blog outlines several ways in which hiring a contractor could solve your problems, even if it’s just while you’re looking for a permanent employee.